Early AKI Usually Does Not Cause Symptoms

 When the UCSF team took a closer look at the data, some clear trends emerged.
 People with AKI requiring dialysis tended to be older (average age 63) and were slightly more likely to be male.
 Also, African-Americans had a higher risk for severe AKI than members of other racial groups.
 However, increases in AKI affected all demographic groups.

-The authors of this study, published online in the Journal of the American Society of Nephrology last December, offer several possible explanations for why AKI is becoming more common.
+The authors of this study, published online in the Journal of the American Society of Nephrology in December 2012, offer several possible explanations for why AKI is becoming more common.
 For starters, our population is aging, and AKI becomes a greater risk as you grow older.

 Not only are the number of cases of sepsis and acute heart failure rising, but hospitals are performing more medical procedures that appear to increase the risk for AKI, particularly cardiac catheterization (for diagnosing and treating heart disease) and mechanical ventilator use (for helping seriously ill patients breathe).
 Yet the UCSF researchers estimate that these influences account for only about one-third of AKIs.